ypinhsuan/tp/docs/DeveloperGuide.md

 --------------------------------------------------------------------------------------------------------------------

-## Appendix: Instructions for manual testing
+## Appendix: Instructions for Manual Testing

 Given below are instructions to test the app manually.